 When i was doing my Phd, i used to guide undergrad students of all background.
 For students, there were a lot of calculation, structured procedure planning involved. i found that i never have to worry about erroneous calculation or "messy" planning among "Asian students".
 With "non-Asian students", most of the time, they said they can do it, but......i learned to re-check all the calculations.....And, this difference was not the result of being educated in different countries, since most of the "Asian students" were immigrants or children of immigrants but finished high school in Canada.

-January 17, 2011
+said on January 17, 2011

 It's interesting that you mention language as one of your hard skills, because I think it highlights one of the main issues here, that of real motivation for learning and subsequent creativity in use of knowledge.
 As a teacher of English in China, I know my students have a passive English vocabulary of thousands of words because they have the test scores to prove it...but what use is that when, as I have witnessed again and again, they are unable to form their own basic sentences or answer basic questions in real life situations?

-January 18, 2011
+said on January 18, 2011

 Did anyone notice that Cài Měi'ér does not seem to know the difference between the correct use of a and the?
 Her book is called Battle hymns of the tiger mother.
 In her TV interview I heard her saying clearly that the book is one woman's narrative on how she raised her kids and not a prescription for everybody.
 That being the case, the book should be called Battle hymns of a tiger mother.